Fire Alarm Systems Market Size and Share

 By End-User Industry: Transport Infrastructure Sprints Ahead

-Commercial real estate remained the largest revenue contributor to the fire alarm market, contributing 48.6% of the fire alarm market size in 2024.
-Office towers and big-box retail chains commissioned addressable devices that hook into access control and HVAC smoke purge, meeting tenant demands for integrated safety dashboards.
+The commercial segment remained the largest revenue contributor to the fire alarm systems market, accounting for 48.6% of the market share in 2024.
+The transportation and infrastructure sectors are projected to grow at a 9.2% CAGR through 2030.
+Office towers and big-box retail chains have commissioned addressable devices that integrate with access control and HVAC smoke purge systems, meeting tenant demands for integrated safety dashboards.

 Geography Analysis

-North America retained leadership in the fire alarm market, accounting for 40.5% of 2024 revenue.
+North America retained leadership in the fire alarm systems market, accounting for 40.5% of 2024 revenue.
 Adoption remained high because existing stock replaced legacy panels to comply with NFPA 72 cyber provisions and UL nuisance-alarm rules.
 Service companies widened e-learning programs to close talent gaps, and private-equity backed roll-ups stitched regional contractors into nationwide compliance networks.
-Municipal incentive funds for school retrofits—hinged on voice evacuation and network supervision—supported baseline demand.
+Municipal incentive funds for school retrofits hinged on voice evacuation and network supervision supported baseline demand.

 Asia-Pacific delivered the fastest expansion, clocking a 9.8% CAGR to 2030.
 Urban infrastructure projects in India, Indonesia, and Vietnam specified addressable systems with seismic-resistant enclosures.
 Japanese regulators advanced guidelines urging cybersecurity safeguards for connected building subsystems; while not yet codified nationally, the stance spurred early uptake of encrypted panel communications.
 South Korean research institutes demonstrated AI smoke algorithms that trimmed false dispatches in high-rise kitchens, catalysing local vendor investment in embedded analytics.[3]Johnson Controls, “Connected Fire Panel Hardening Guide v1.0 REV B,” johnsoncontrols.com